 Time to Boil

 The Triton boiled a quart of 60-degree water in 4:45, which is a pretty decent time considering it only has 11,000 BTUs per burner.
 However, on a cooler breezier day with 50-degree water, this same task took 9:15.
-This was a larger time difference than we saw with almost any other stove, even models without a windscreen and with lower BTUs.
+This was a larger time difference between the two tests than we saw with almost any other stove, even models without a windscreen and with lower BTUs.
 If boiling water is an important aspect of your camp kitchen experience, you may want to purchase a different stove or get a JetBoil Flash as a companion accessory.

-This is the category where the Triton struggled the most.
+This is the place where the Triton struggles the most.
 With only 11,000 BTUs per burner, we expected some loss in performance under less-than-ideal circumstances, but perhaps not to the extent we experienced.
 During our box fan test where we set up a large fan 24 inches to the side of each stove and timed the boiling of a quart of water, the Triton finished with one of the slowest times at 15 minutes.
 For comparison, our fastest stove in the box fan test was the Camp Chef Everest at 3 minutes.
 Again, for your sleepy-eyed campmates that need coffee ASAP in the mornings, you may want to also have a JetBoil on hand — it'll save you time and fuel for sure.

-The Triton simmered quite well after we got the hang of it.
-The flame is a bit hard to see when it's turned down very low, so some attention was required to avoid accidentally turning it off.
+The Triton simmers quite well once you get the hang of it.
+The flame is a bit hard to see when it's turned down very low, so some attention is required to avoid accidentally turning it off.
 On top of that, the burner knob's full range is several full 360-degree rotations, but to turn it from low to off is only about a quarter turn.
-And despite the low BTUs on this stove, it did seem to cook quite fast so, again, some attention is required to find the right setting when you want to simmer.
+And despite the low BTUs on this stove, it does seem to cook quite fast so, again, some attention is required to find the right setting when you want to simmer.
 However, once we learned the nuances of the burner we had no problem with performance and were able to cook low and slow with no problem.

 Ease of Set Up